isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void use()
     {
-        // p1 may be nullptr
+        // p1 might be nullptr
         // *p1 is not initialized; in particular,
         // that string isn't a string, but a string-sized bag of bits Record* p1 = static_cast<Record*>(malloc(sizeof(Record)));